Spirent/iTest-assets/Libraries/Test.Equipment/Community/di_sne/ReadMeFirst.txt

 RESTful Remote Control API

-$session units can be controlled using a RESTful API, allowing for automation of a wide range of tests.
+sne units can be controlled using a RESTful API, allowing for automation of a wide range of tests.
-A list of available RESTful API commands, as well as an interface to try them out, can be accessed by navigating to http://<ip_address>/swagger in a web browser, where <ip_address> is the IP address of your $session.
+A list of available RESTful API commands, as well as an interface to try them out, can be accessed by navigating to http://<ip_address>/swagger in a web browser, where <ip_address> is the IP address of your sne.
 See also the RESTful Remote Control API Manual for further information.

 Operation Overview

-As the $session hardware does not persist or store any network maps, the RESTful API requires that you upload an XML version of your network map to the emulator – this operation automatically happens when you are using the GUI.
+As the sne hardware does not persist or store any network maps, the RESTful API requires that you upload an XML version of your network map to the emulator – this operation automatically happens when you are using the GUI.